cloudfoundry/diego-release/README.md

    Created out/clientName.crt from out/clientName.csr signed by out/diegoCA.key
    ```

-   The manifest property `properties.diego.CLIENT.bbs.client_cert` should be set to the certificate in `out/clientName.crt`
+   The manifest property `properties.diego.CLIENT.bbs.client_cert` should be set to the certificate in `out/clientName.crt`,
-   The manifest property `properties.diego.CLIENT.bbs.client_key` should be set to the certificate in `out/clientName.key`
+   and the manifest property `properties.diego.CLIENT.bbs.client_key` should be set to the certificate in `out/clientName.key`,
-   Where `CLIENT` is each of the diego components.
+   Where `CLIENT` is each of the diego components that has a BBS client.

-7. Initialize a new peer certificate authority. [optional]
+7. (Optional) Initialize a new peer certificate authority.
    ```
    $ ./certstrap --depot-path peer init --common-name "peerCA" Enter passphrase (empty for no passphrase): <hit enter for no password>